testingisdocumenting/znai/td-documentation-cli/documentation/snippets/external-code-snippets.md

 :include-file: file-name.js {title: "ES6 class"}

+# Wide Code

+Use `wide` option to stretch wide code to occupy as much real estate as possible.

+    :include-file: WideCode.java {wide: true}

+:include-file: WideCode.java {wide: true}

+Without `wide` option code will be aligned with the rest of the text and users can use scrollbars.

+:include-file: WideCode.java

+Note: Good placement of a *Wide Code* is at the end of a page or a section to show the full version of a code sample.

 # Read More

 If you have a file with large code snippet and you want to initially display only a small fraction use `readMore`